Coronavirus digest: Biden rejects Trump plan to lift US travel bans | DW | 19.01.2021

 Donald Trump says travelers from Europe and Brazil may enter the US starting from January 26, provided they have a recent negative COVID-19 test result

 US President Donald Trump on Monday rescinded entry bans imposed because of the coronavirus pandemic on most non-US citizens arriving from Brazil, the United Kingdom and all European Union countries.
-The new travel guidelines will come into effect as of January 26.
+The new travel guidelines will come into effect as of January 26, the White House said in a statement.

+The alleviation of the ban may not last long enough for it to be implemented, though.
+President-elect Joe Biden gave the notion short shrift.

 Last week, the head of the Centers for Disease Control and Prevention signed an order requiring nearly all air travelers to